locsta/King-County-Data-Analysis/README.md

     * Price per sqft living as per location
   > <br/>_You will find the heat maps in the Jupyter notebook and also in the slides folder._

-2. Can we predict the price of a house based on its location and features?<br/>
+2. Can we predict the price of a house based and features?<br/>
   > Our model scores a r2 of 0.816, meaning that 81,6% of the variation in price is predicted by features.<br/>
   > Ranking from highest to lowest impact on the prices are the following features:
   * 1. grade
   * 2. sqft_living
-  * 3. zip_mean_price
+  * 3. zip\_mean_price
   * 4. sqft_living15
   * 5. sqft_above
   * 6. bathrooms
+  > Using only those 6 features for our model would give us a r2 of 0.776 which is nearly as good as the precedent model but a lot more flexible.</br>

 ## Presenting our findings to the Realtor company
-In the **"Slides"** folder you can find the presentation of our findings to the realtor company
+<a href="https://docs.google.com/presentation/d/1fiWHrEDXgNAzFV6xIbLRCp-XWDJjh-3yyQ32P3ClCtg/edit?usp=sharing">Here is the link to our presentation to the realtor company</a>